johndwatt/Credit-Quest-2238/README.md

 MVP - DONE!

 Things to do:
-1. Remove alert for win/loss condition and replace with modals
+1. Remove alert for win/loss condition and replace with modals - DONE
-2. restart game button
+2. restart game button - DONE
 3. change fonts to make it pretty + font sizes - DONE
 4. refactor code to be more programmatic/DRY
+5. go over spacing and margins again, smooth out details in css
+6. add additional images and css animations
+7. add game log with randomly selected phrases when buttons are pushed
+8. add CSS progress bars to control panel
+9. Rewrite/reformat README file
+10. Change control panel stuff to only show up on upgrades
+11. DOUBLE CHECK ALL REQUIREMENTS!!!

 A. Icebox/Stretch Goals
     1. Add a log with various points documenting when the buttons are clicked - example: "Added fuel to spaceshipName" when user clicks add fuel button
     2. Add new bars and buttons for additional stats the user should keep track of when the spaceship upgrades
     3. Alter how the stats change to a random interval or a random amount at each interval (or both!) to make the game more dynamic and challenging
     4. Add a method for random events that drastically change the ships stats with a log message to increase immersion.
-    5. Add a way to stop the start game button from being pushed more than once
+    5. Add a way to stop the start game button from being pushed more than once - DONE

 === WIREFRAME for MVP ===